SarahAbuirmeileh/Express-ServeAndShine/README.md

 3. Create a database (Choose it's name and store it in .env)

 4. Set up environment variables:
-    4.1 Create .env file
+    4.1 Create .env file <br>
-    4.2 Add to it these environment variables:
+    4.2 Add to it these environment variables:  <br>
     ```
     PORT=          # Port to run the server, example 3000
     SECRET_KEY=    # Choose one to encrypt the password